LukeWood/bocas/README.md

 ### Conclusions & Further Reading

-Thats all it takes to get running with `ml-experiments`.
+Thats all it takes to get running with `bocas`.
 Please check out the [`examples/`](examples/) directory for more reading.
 It contains a few more patterns that might be useful in structuring your experiments.

 ## Limitiations

-:warning: right now `ml-experiments` is under active development :warning:
+:warning: right now `bocas` is under active development :warning:

-While the API is relatively straightforward and simple, `ml-experiments` lacks support for multi-worker experiment runs.
+While the API is relatively straightforward and simple, `bocas` lacks support for multi-worker experiment runs.
 This means that you will need to run all of your experiments concurrently on a single machine.
 If you are running 10-20 `fit()` loops to convergence, this will likely be an extremely expensive process.